Bahraini rights activist Nabeel Rajab sentenced to two years in jail

-DUBAI A Bahrain court sentenced rights campaigner Nabeel Rajab to two years in jail on Monday, supporters said, for allegedly making “false or malicious” statements about Bahraini authorities.
+DUBAI (Reuters) - A Bahrain court sentenced rights campaigner Nabeel Rajab to two years in jail on Monday, supporters said, for allegedly making “false or malicious” statements about Bahraini authorities.

 Authorities at Bahrain's information affairs office could not immediately be reached for comment.
 Bahrain has repeatedly denied systematic rights abuses.